abizr/Social_Media_Content_Generator/README.md

 *   **User Interface (UI):** Streamlit widgets are used to create an intuitive and responsive user interface for inputting content ideas, selecting content types, specifying target platforms, and viewing generated content.
 *   **Session State Management:** Streamlit's session state is utilized to maintain user inputs, application settings, and intermediate results across reruns.
-*   **Layout and Styling:** Streamlit provides basic layout options, with custom CSS for advanced styling.
+*   **Layout and Styling:** Streamlit provides basic layout options, with custom CSS for advanced styling, including a new dark/light mode toggle.
 *   **User Feedback:** Progress indicators, success messages, and error notifications provide clear feedback to the user.

 ### Backend (Python with AI Models)